idleberg/sublimetext-gruntfile.js/README.md

 ## Contributions

 I guess it would be more convenient to turn this into a Sublime Text package, but I don't have enough experience yet to get there.
 A good starting point could be a modified version of the [Nettuts+ Fetch](https://github.com/weslly/Nettuts-Fetch) package.
-If you know Python, please get in touch!
+If you know Python and would like to help, please get in touch!

 ## License